 There is much debate about whether or not hormones given to cows to increase milk production are harmful to us.
 We do know, however, that hormones are passed from the cow to the milk and into us and we know that hormones are strongly linked to acne development.
-Cutting down or eliminating dairy from your diet is a good way to see if you are dairy sensitive and may just be something that will improve your skin.
+Cutting down or eliminating dairy from your diet is a good way to see if you are dairy sensitive and might just be something that will improve your skin.
 Just make sure you get enough calcium from other sources such as almonds, walnuts, spinach, and kale.
 The good news is, these foods are also high in other nutrients beneficial for skin health.

 Since every skin type and lifestyle is different, you as an individual should observe any correlations between your food habits and acne breakouts.
 What is not disputed is the fact that unprocessed foods high in vitamins are essential for overall health including the skin.

-EKTE IS HERE TO HELP!
+EKTE™ IS HERE TO HELP!

 Despite not being able to cure acne, we do have effective solutions in place that are customized for those with all different skin types – take the next step and find out your personalized acne treatment regimen so you can start clearing up your skin now!

-We can take steps to minimize it or even get rid of it temporarily, but you cannot be “cured” from ever having a outbreak again.
+We can take steps to minimize acne or even get rid of it temporarily, but you cannot be “cured” from ever having a outbreak again.
 Negligent skin care practices, poor lifestyle choices, and hormonal fluctuations may still result in acne breakouts, no matter what skin care product you are using.